 Click here for dates, times, locations of the Manhattan Farmers Markets - Manhattan NYC.

-Manhattan Street Fairs 2017 - UES, UWS, Midtown, West & East Village, LES, SoHo, Tribeca, Chelsea
+Manhattan Street Fairs 2021 on the UES, UWS, Midtown, West & East Village, LES, SoHo, Tribeca, Chelsea

 De Blasio Delivers State of the City Address